Skip to main contentSkip to main navigationSkip to footer content

 Going after a Master’s Degree in Nursing education, and consequently becoming a nurse educator is one of the most fulfilling career paths you might embark on as a nurse.
 If a passion for teaching is what drives you, education might be the field to consider.

-• The anticipated retirement of over 1 million nurses (according to the HRSA study in 2017), is also going to affect the education field, and even more, students who want to go after a nursing career would be unable to fulfill their dream, due to faculty shortage.
+• The anticipated retirement of over 1 million nurses (according to the HRSA study), is also going to affect the education field, and even more, students who want to go after a nursing career would be unable to fulfill their dream, due to faculty shortage.
 According to an article on Retirements and Succession of Nursing Faculty in 2016-2025, one-third of the current nursing faculty workforce is expected to retire by 2025, leaving a huge gap in nursing education supply and demand.

 • It is a career that is both meaningful and fulfilling.
 You’ll get the joy of leading future nurses to greatness by teaching them the technical skills, the refined skills, as well as the depth of knowledge needed to succeed in a nursing career.